-Only Phoenix cloud-derived administrators and data protection officers administrators can access and view the trail of activities on the entities performed by all Phoenix administrators.
-To access the trail, on the menu bar, select All Organizations and click Manage > Audit Trails.
-By default, Phoenix retains the trail of activities for three years.
-After three years, Phoenix deletes the audit trail records.
+Only Druva cloud-derived administrators and data protection officers administrators can access and view the trail of activities on the entities performed by all administrators.
+To access the trail, select Audit Trails on the Manage menu.
+Note that if organization is enabled, then select All Organizations and then click Manage > Audit Trails.
+For more information, see Enabling or Disabling Organizations.
+By default, Druva retains the trail of activities for three years.
+After three years, Druva deletes the audit trail records.

 The following screenshot depicts a sample record of an activity on the console.

-Apart from the security and compliance reasons, Audit trail enables Phoenix cloud-derived administrators and data protection officers to:
+Apart from the security and compliance reasons, Audit trail enables Druva cloud-derived administrators and data protection officers to:

-- Control and securely access Phoenix resources and entities
+- Control and securely access Druva resources and entities

-- Monitor and control activities of all administrators on the Phoenix Management Console
+- Monitor and control activities of all administrators on the Management Console

 - Diagnose erroneous and critical activities performed by administrators.